huggingface/huggingface.js/packages/tasks/src/tasks/image-feature-extraction/about.md

 ### Transfer Learning

-Models trained on a specific dataset can learn very shallow features about the data.
-For instance, a model trained on car classification dataset learns to recognize edges and curves on a very high level and car-specific features on a low level.
+Models trained on a specific dataset can learn features about the data.
+For instance, a model trained on a car classification dataset learns to recognize edges and curves on a very high level and car-specific features on a low level.
 This information can be transferred to a new model that is going to be trained on classifying trucks.
-This way of extracting features and transferring to a model is called feature extraction.
-One can pass their dataset through a feature extraction pipeline and feed the result to a classifier directly.
+This process of extracting features and transferring to another model is called transfer learning.

 ### Similarity